 The Jackass Express lasted a decade.
 The Pony Express assumed much of the route and stations used by the Jackass Express.
 Instead of the slower mules, they switched to horses, significantly cutting the travel time.

-The Pony Express chose Rogers farm as a station stop, naming it Ruby Valley.
+The Pony Express chose Rogers as a station stop, naming it Ruby Valley.
 In March of 1860, in anticipation of the first ride, Pony Express agent W.W.
 Finney arrived at Ruby Valley Station with mules, horses, tack, clothing, food, and feed.
 Noticing the shipment, several members of the local tribe stole the best supplies.
 Rogers unholstered his firearm and fired, injuring one of the thieves.
 The Native Americans fired back.
 Fighting continued until Hurst joined the battle and injured another Native American.
 In retaliation, the warriors set fire to several nearby stations.

 (four years after visiting Ruby Valley Station)